adanjoga/cvik-toolbox/README.md

 A first comparison study of the CVIs in **CVIK** using a Differential Evolution approach was reported in:
 ```
-A. José-García, and W. Gómez-Flores.
+A. José-García and W. Gómez-Flores.
 A survey of cluster validity indices for automatic data clustering using differential evolution.
 The Genetic and Evolutionary Computation Conference (GECCO '21), Lille, France, 2021.
 DOI: 10.1145/3449639.3459341